KatherineMichel/portfolio/doc/what-i-am-paying-attention-to-in-2024.md

 ## Engineering and Management

-A legendary book by a business GOAT Andrew Grove.
+A legendary book by a business GOAT Andrew Grove
 * [High Output Management](https://www.amazon.com/dp/B015VACHOK)

-An instance classic by Camille Fournier, also employed by JPMorgan Chase.
+An instant classic by Camille Fournier, also employed by JPMorgan Chase
 * [The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change](https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897)

 I had the pleasure of eating lunch with Sarah Drasner at GitHub Universe 2019, then got to know her on Twitter over the years.
 She produces outstanding work, and I know this book will be no exception.